 Does it make a difference?

 Members say that the network ensures they are ahead of the game and supporting their learners and staff.
 They develop a national perspective and particularly enjoy the focus on whole school improvements.
 Topic and theme areas where members say the network has had impact in their schools include increased parental engagement; spreading ICT across the curriculum; online reporting project impacting on standards of achievement / ethos; e-safety; web 2 engagement; working with secondary schools and improving improved transition.
-One suggests the Leading Leaders Network provides “Vision Vision Vision” while another values the opportunity to collaborate nationally for £500.
+One suggests the Leading Leaders Network provides “Vision Vision Vision” while others value the opportunity to collaborate with other schools across the country.